(Photo Credit: Andrea Wenglowskyj)

 She is a Registered Professional Archaeologist (RPA) with over a decade of field and museum experience.
 She has worked in both academic and tribal archaeology as well as in historic preservation and museum studies.
 Rogers’ interests have taken her to various geographic locations to conduct research and teach, including the South and Northeastern United States, the Dominican Republic, Cyprus, Lebanon, Mexico, Ecuador, Spain, and Puerto Rico.

-Rogers is currently the inaugural Rockefeller Institute of Government-Ernest Boyer Presidential Fellow and the Center for Law and Policy Studies Internship Instructor (2019-present).
+Rogers is currently the inaugural Rockefeller Institute of Government-Ernest Boyer Presidential Fellow in the Center for Law and Policy Solutions (2019-present).
 Prior to this appointment, she was the inaugural coordinator of Interdisciplinary and Multidisciplinary Studies for the college (2017-2019) as well as the Convener for Interdisciplinary Studies (2014-2017).

 Rogers has been a part of a variety of SUNY-wide initiatives related to her expertise in OER development and implementation, including consulting on multiple IITG grants, Lumina/PLA grants, participating as a COIL Instructor, as well as offering collegial support as a COTE and TOEP fellow in OER academic innovation.

 Rogers actively works with students in a variety of research and club activities, including (AY 2011-2013) being the founding Faculty Advisor for the NFC Student Club- CARES (College Achievement Requires Engaged Students) and the founding adviser for the ESC Graduate Student Collaborative (AY 2014-2019).
 Rogers also works with students, alumni, and colleagues in WNY as the lead investigator for the Buffalo Project (see project page here.)